Renew Your Arkansas Notary

-- Click on the “Notary” tab in the menu on the top and select “Notary Public Renewal.”
+- Click on the “Notary” tab in the menu on the top and select “Notary Registration.”

 - Take the notary exam administered by the Arkansas Secretary of State.

-- Complete and print the Arkansas notary renewal application.
+- Complete and print the Arkansas notary application.

-- Complete and sign the affidavit section of the application before a notary public.
+- Sign the affidavit section of the application before a notary public.

-- Mail the completed notary application, the notary bond that you downloaded upon checkout, and the $20.00 filing fee to the State.
+- Mail the completed notary renewal application, the notary bond that you downloaded on our website, and the $20.00 filing fee to the State.

 Take the oath of office before a clerk at the county's recorder of deeds.

-Save up to 70% on Arkansas renewal notary supplies compared to other retailers and receive a free one-year membership in the American Association of notaries at no additional cost.
-(A $19.00 value.)
+Save up to 40% on the same Arkansas notary supplies that you may find somewhere else plus receive a free one-year membership in the American Association of Notaries at no additional cost (a $19 value).
 We offer only the highest-quality products, which comply with all Arkansas legal requirements for notaries.
-All our Arkansas notary stamps are manufactured in house, and we stand behind them 100%.
-All our notary supplies come with a LIFETIME REPLACEMENT GUARANTEE – No questions asked!
-You have the option to order your notary supplies the same time you are ordering your notary bond.
+All our Arkansas notary stamps are manufactured in-house, and we stand behind them 100%.
+All our notary supplies come with a LIFETIME REPLACEMENT GUARANTEE – no questions asked!

 Arkansas notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 Kal Tabbara is a licensed insurance agent in Arkansas.